Squid Empire

 W3D Hub

 Since 2014 I have been a resident concept artist and general artist for the team at W3D Hub.
-This team is involved in maintaining Westwood's W3D Hub engine, and in creating new games using the engine set in W3D universes: in the vein of Command and Conquer: Renegade.
+This hobby team is involved in maintaining Westwood's W3D Hub engine, and in creating new games using the engine set in W3D universes: in the vein of Command and Conquer: Renegade.
 I've made concept art mainly of characters, machines, and environments for Red Alert: Apocalypse Rising and Tiberian Sun: Reborn.
 I also occasionally dabble in texturing or map design for W3D Hub.

 Corsiaverse page